Shareholders’ Equity

 Understanding Shareholders’ Equity

 The shareholders’ equity can either be negative or positive.
 A negative shareholders’ equity means that shareholders will have nothing left when assets are liquidated and used to pay all debts owed.
-On the other hand, positive shareholder equity shows that the company’s assets have been grown to exceed the total liabilities, meaning that the company has enough assets to meet any liabilities that may arise.
+On the other hand, positive shareholder equity shows that the company’s assets have grown to exceed the total liabilities, meaning that the company has enough assets to meet any liabilities that may arise.

 Investors are wary of companies with negative shareholder equity since such companies are considered risky to invest in, and shareholders may not get a return on their investment if the condition persists.
 For example, if the assets are liquidated in a negative shareholder equity situation, all assets will be insufficient to pay all of the debt, and shareholders will walk away with nothing.
 Shareholders’ equity can help to compare the total amount invested in the company versus the returns generated by the company during a specific period.